-I work with high school students, many of whom are new to faith and church traditions.
-I grew up with Lent, so I was surprised when my students were appalled by the idea of meatless Fridays and making an intentional sacrifice….giving something up on purpose?!?!
-What!!!
+I work with high school students, many of whom are brand-new to faith and church traditions.
+I grew up with Lent, so I was surprised when my students were absolutely shocked by the idea of meatless Fridays and making an intentional sacrifice.
+Giving something up on purpose?!
+What!

-Each year, I’ve started pre-teaching earlier and earlier so students have a chance to wrap their minds around the purpose and the benefit of fasting.
-I also made a list of suggestions, using 3 levels of difficulty, so students can move beyond giving up chocolate and really challenge themselves at the right level.
+First, I’ve started pre-teaching earlier, so students have time to understand the purpose and the benefits of fasting.
+Later, I created a list of Lent Sacrifice Ideas using three levels of difficulty, so students can move beyond giving up chocolate and choose a sacrifice that truly challenges them at the right level.
 How do you motivate your students to sacrifice during Lent?

 Hot Sauce (Fasting)